beporter/slc-code-challenge/README.md

 #### Wordpress Packagist

 @TODO: These instructions require the project being public and published in the [Plugins Directory](https://wordpress.org/plugins/) (and mirrored to [WordPress Packagist](http://wpackagist.org/)).
+They have not been tested.

 If you're using Composer to manage WordPress, add this plugin to your project's dependencies.
 Run: